COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+The map is circular where advanced mechanics such as jump melee dash need to be hit perfectly to jump from the start to the "end" of the tail.
+This allows players who choose to have a challenge, especially a more experimental and experimental player with more skill levels.
+The gun provided later adds to the challenge.

+I chose a circular design to fit the narrative of a hero`s journey where the end is a return to the beginning allowing for a sense of progression and reward.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?